weatherwash Frequently Asked Questions

 - Can I use wood bleach?

 - Using wood bleach will lighten WeatherWash Aging washes but can alter the final color and color tone.
-Always work up a sample.
+Always work up a sample first.

 - Staining vertical surfaces